How to Propagate Snake Plants by 4 Easy Propagation Methods

 Snake Plants are evergreen, flowering plants originally placed in the Sanseviera Genus but have recently been reclassified into the Dracaena Genus.

-Mother-in-law's Tongue Plants are some of the best hard to kill plants which can tolerate low light, dry air, draughts and periods of dryness.
-Their major drawback is root-rot especially in soggy soil.
+Mother-in-law's Tongue Plants are some of the best hard to kill plants and can tolerate low light, dry air, drafts and periods of dryness.
+Their major drawback is root-rot especially in poorly drained soils.

-However, Snake Plants perform best in bright light with 6-8 hours of direct sunlight, average warmth and moderately moist, loose, fertile, succulents soil coupled with monthly feeding during the growing season.
-Learn more on how to grow and care for Snake Plants (Sansevieria).
+However, Snake Plants are easy to grow when given bright light with 6-8 hours of direct sunlight, average warmth and moderately moist, loose, fertile, succulents soil coupled with monthly feeding during the growing season.
+Learn how to grow and care for Snake Plants (Sansevieria).

 Dracaena trifasciata "Hahnii"

-1. How to propagate Snake Plant by plant division in soil
+1. Propagating Snake Plants by plant division in soil

-- Water the Snake Plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.
+1. Water the plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.

-- Fill the pot with succulents potting mix and make a hole in the center of the pot.
+5. Fill the pot with a succulents potting mix and make a hole in the center of the pot.
 Ensure that the hole is slightly wider than the root base of the section.

-- Maintain the soil moist until the new Snake Plants have shown substancial growth.
+9. Maintain the soil moist until the new plants have shown substancial growth.
 Once well established, you can begin routine care.

-2. How to propagate Snake Plant by plant division in water
+2. Propagating Snake Plant by plant division in water

-- Transfer the new Snake Plants into a pot 1 size larger than the current one in well-drained succulents soils.
+9. Transfer the new plants into a pot 1 size larger than the current one in well-drained succulents soils.
 At this point you can begin routine care.

 Dracaena trifasciata "Laurentii"

-3. How to propagate Snake Plant from leaf cuttings in soil
+3. Propagating Snake Plant from leaf cuttings in soil

-- Take leaf cuttings of about 2-3 inches length from a healthy, mature Snake Plant.
+1. Take leaf cuttings of about 2-3 inches length from a healthy, mature plant.
 Notch the lower cut end with a v-shaped cut to increase surface area for rooting.

-- Maintain the soil moist until rooting occurs; rooting will occur in about 3-6 weeks.
-When you observe new growth, the new Snake Plant can be transplanted to its own pot after which you can begin routine care.
+10. Maintain the soil moist until rooting occurs; rooting will occur in about 3-6 weeks.
+When you observe new growth, the new plant can be transplanted to its own pot after which you can begin routine care.

 Dracaena trifasciata "Bentels Sensation"

-4. How to propagate Snake Plant from leaf cuttings in water
+4. Propagating Snake Plant from leaf cuttings in water

-- Take leaf cuttings of about 2 inches length from a healthy, mature Snake Plant and notch the lower cut end with a v-shaped cut to increase surface area for rooting.
+1. Take leaf cuttings of about 2 inches length from a healthy, mature plant and notch the lower cut end with a v-shaped cut to increase surface area for rooting.

-- Transplant the new Snake Plant into a pot 1 size larger than the current one while ensuring that the soil is well-drained.
+9. Transplant the new plant into a pot 1 size larger than the current one while ensuring that the soil is well-drained.
 You can begin routine care at this point.

 Frequently Asked Questions